-5 Other fees: Ms. Reed, Dr. Urwin and Mr. Wilson received fees and superannuation contributions as directors of ATCO Australia Pty Ltd. Mr. Rangel and Dr. Urwin received fees for acting as directors of LUMA Energy, LLC; this also includes fees for a pro-rated period in 2020.
+5 Other fees: Ms. Reed, Dr. Urwin and Mr. Wilson received fees and superannuation contributions as directors of ATCO Australia Pty Ltd. Mr. Rangel and Dr. Urwin received fees for acting as directors of LUMA Energy, LLC.
+Mr. Hanf received fees and superannuation contributions for acting as a director for ATCO Australia Pty Ltd and fees as a director of LUMA Energy, LLC on a pro rata basis.